-7.2.5 Ameren
+7.2.5 Ameren Illinois

-Ameren's submittal to the IPA prepared in compliance with sections 16-111.5 and 16-111.5B of the PUA is included in Appendix B of this Plan.
+Ameren Illinois's submittal to the IPA prepared in compliance with sections 16-111.5 and 16-111.5B of the PUA is included in Appendix B of this Plan.
 The submittal includes seven appendices which may be found on the IPA website posting of the 2015 Procurement Plan at www.illinois.gov/ipa.
-Two of the Appendices (6 and 7) in Ameren's submittal contain confidential data, and are redacted.
+Two of the Appendices (6 and 7) in Ameren Illinois's submittal contain confidential data, and are redacted.

-Ameren's submittal includes recommending nine energy efficiency offerings for this Procurement Plan (although as discussed further below, Ameren recommends inclusion of only one behavior modification program).
-All of these programs passed the TRC test at the time of assessment.125 These programs are exhibited in Table 7-2.
+Ameren Illinois's submittal includes identification of nine energy efficiency offerings for this Procurement Plan with a TRC of above 1.0 and which met the requirements of Ameren Illinois' RFP (although as discussed further below, Ameren Illinois recommends inclusion of only one behavior modification program).
+All of these programs passed the TRC test at the time of assessment.
+These programs are exhibited in Table 7-2.